trussworks/truss-interview/BROWSER_README.md

 libraries where it makes sense to, and be prepared to explain your thought process if you do.

+We will review your solution in a recent version of Firefox, Chrome, or Safari.

 If you have any questions, please contact hiring@truss.works; we're happy to help if you're not sure what we're asking for or if you have questions.

 ## How to submit your response

-Please send hiring@truss.works a link to a public git repository (Github is fine) that contains your code and a README.md that tells us how to build and run it.
-Your code will be run in Firefox, Chrome, or Safari.
+Please submit your solution by emailing hiring@truss.works a link to **one** of the following:

+- A public git repository (Github is fine) that contains your code and a `README.md` that tells us how to build and run it.
+- Your solution running in an online IDE such as [CodePen](https://codepen.io) or [Glitch](https://glitch.com).

 ## The problem: Display data from an API for human consumption